 San Francisco is one of the most expensive cities in the U.S. if you live there, and it’s certainly not much cheaper to visit.
 It ranks as the worst vacation city because costs are high across the board.
 In fact, only one other city — New York — has drink costs as high as San Francisco’s, and San Francisco has the second-highest food costs at approximately $75 for a three-course dinner for two.

 However, there are a few things you don’t have to shell out big bucks for in San Francisco.
 For example, you can take a free walking tour of the Golden Gate Bridge, and stroll through Chinatown or visit Fisherman’s Wharf.

 29. New York

 Be prepared to open your wallet wide if you want to visit the Big Apple.
-New York has the highest food and drink costs on our list — expect to pay at least $80 for dinner for two and $7 for a beer.
+New York has the highest food and drinks costs on our list — expect to pay at least $80 for dinner for two and approximately $7 for a beer.
 And it has the fourth-highest cost of airfare in our rankings — $380.

 But you can keep your costs down in New York by visiting free attractions like Central Park, the 9/11 memorial and the Brooklyn Bridge.
 Avoid expensive attractions, like baseball games at Yankee Stadium, to cut vacation costs.

 In Philadelphia, airfare and hotel costs are high, which is why it’s one of the worst vacation cities.
 The average round-trip airfare is $386, and the average price of a hotel room is $148.
 Plus, the city’s safety rating is among the lowest on our list.
 Fortunately, you don’t have to pay anything to see some of the most famous attractions in Philadelphia, like the Liberty Bell and Independence Hall.